kamilsimsek/kamilsimsek/README.md

 # 💫 About Me:
-📚 I'm a student at Sakarya University<br>
+📚 I'm a Software Engineer Intern at Valven<br>

 ## 🌐 Socials: